MMI in Peru

 Madre De Rios

-Madre de Dios is located in southeastern Peru, bordering Brazil, Bolivia and the Peruvian regions of Puno, Cusco and Ucayali in the Amazon Basin.
+Madre de Dios is located in southeastern Peru, bordering Brazil, Bolivia, and the Peruvian regions of Puno, Cusco, and Ucayali in the Amazon Basin.
 Its capital is the city of Puerto Maldonado.
 It has a very small population with an extremely low density.
-A large proportion of the population is Indigenous, and human activity is confined to river banks.
-The inhabitants of this area rely on natural products, and are involved in agriculture, specifically: cotton, coffee, sugarcane, cacao beans, Brazil nuts, palm oil, and gold mining.
-Due to the vast size of the area and its low population density, rivers provide the best way of getting from one town to another.
-Human activity is invariably confined to riverbanks.
+A large proportion of the population is Indigenous.
+The inhabitants of this area rely on natural products, and are involved in agriculture, specifically cotton, coffee, sugarcane, cacao beans, Brazil nuts, palm oil, and gold mining.
+Due to the vast size of the area and its low population density, rivers provide the best way of getting from one town to another, so human activity is confined to river banks.
 A new road that opened in early 2011 through the area will connect Brazil and Peru for trade.
 It is part of the newly built Interoceanic Road between the Pacific and Atlantic Oceans.
 Flights between Cusco and Puerto Maldonado remain the most common and quicker method of transport between the two.

-* Project Description: MMI will serve in several different small towns around Iñapari and Puerto Maldonado working in partnership with local churches to provide healthcare to the poor.
+* Project Description: MMI serves in several different small towns around Iñapari and Puerto Maldonado, working in partnership with local churches to provide healthcare to patients living in poverty.
 Each day we will set up a mobile clinic with a triage area, consultation rooms, dental area, eye examination area, physical therapy area, pharmacy, and health education area.
 The conditions of the facilities where we set up clinic will be very simple and basic.
-Many of the patients you will see do not receive regular medical and dental care and so you will see all types of problems.
+Many of the patients we see do not receive regular medical and dental care, so all kinds of health problems will be encountered.
 Common complaints include gastritis, arthritis pain, lower back pain, skin problems, respiratory problems, diarrhea and dehydration.

 183 m (600 ft.)